 |More than 10 years of service||3 months||9 months||365 days|

-If your appointment ends while you are receiving subsidized coverage, you will no longer be eligible for pre-tax deductions through payroll.
+Appointment ends while receiving subsidized coverage: You will no longer be eligible for pre-tax deductions through payroll.
 You will be billed directly from Employee Benefits for the cost of your coverage.

-If you become eligible for Medicare while you are receiving disability benefits, you must apply for Medicare Parts A & B. Medicare then becomes primary for coverage and the UPlan is secondary.
+Become eligible for Medicare: You must apply for Medicare Parts A & B. Medicare then becomes primary for coverage and the UPlan is secondary.

 Retirement contributions during the first year of disability are made through the University payroll system and are included under Employer Paid Benefits on your pay statement.
 If you are working part-time, contributions made by you and the University will be included under Before-Tax Deductions and the remaining contribution from the disability program will be included under Employer Paid Benefits.

-Beginning with the second year of disability, contributions are made monthly by Cigna and are deposited directly with your investment company.
+Beginning with the second year of disability, contributions are made monthly by Unum and are deposited directly with your investment company.

 The UPlan life insurance policy 32615-G includes a disability benefit in the form of a premium waiver.
 If you become totally disabled, all premiums for basic life, additional life, spouse life, and child life insurance coverage in force at the onset of disability will be waived following a six-month waiting period.
 Subject to continuous certification for total disability, this coverage will remain in force until age 70 without further payment of premium.